Will Levis rallies Titans for 2 late TDs, 28-27 win over Dolphins

 Tagovailoa faced more pressure than usual with the Dolphins missing three starters on their offensive line.
 Left tackle Terron Armstead (knee/ankle) and right guard Rob Hunt (hamstring) did not play, and center Connor Williams injured his knee in the first quarter.

-Sanders converted a 20-yard field goal that tied the game at 10-all in the third quarter.
+Sanders converted a 20-yard field goal that tied the score at 10-all in the third quarter.
 He also had a 44-yard field goal blocked by Denico Autry.

 Titans: DL Kyle Peko injured his calf in the third quarter and did not return. … CB Sean Murphy-Bunting left briefly with a knee injury early in the fourth.